-When children start playing soccer at younger ages (U-6 and U-8), the emphasis should be on small-sided soccer.
+When children start playing soccer at younger ages (Under-6 and Under-8), the emphasis should be on small-sided soccer.
 At these ages, teams should use a 3 v 3 or 4 v 4 without goalkeepers.
 They will eventually move to a 5 v 5 with a goalkeeper when they get to U-7 or U-8.
-The small-sided game maximizes the number of touches each player gets, and also gives them an opportunity to understand the basic concepts of the game.
+The small-sided game maximizes the number of touches each player gets, and also gives them an opportunity to understand the basic concepts of the sport.

 At some point, the number of players on the field expands, and the size of the field expands.
 Now, there is a need to assign positions to the players and to be certain that there are players who defend and players who advance in an effort to score.

 You may play 7 v 7 or 8 v 8 (including a goalkeeper) and it is often difficult to decide on a proper formation.

 For example, in 7 v 7 you may play a 3-3 or a 2-2-2 or a 1-2-1-2 or a 1-2-2-1.
 A 3-3 means 3 defenders and 3 forwards.
 A 2-2-2 involves two defenders, two midfielders, and two forwards.
 A 1-2-1-2 generally means a sweeper back defender, two wide defenders in front of the sweeper, a center midfielder, and two forwards.
 A 1-2-2-1 generally means a sweeper back defender, two wide defenders in front of the sweeper, two midfielders in front of the defenders, and a center forward.

 There are advantages and disadvantages to all of these formations.
 A 3-3 may give you a solid defense and a solid offense, but there is the risk of large gaps between the forwards and the defenders.
 This makes it difficult for the defenders to get the ball to the forwards, and leads to a situation in which three of your players are playing and the other three are watching and waiting.